 The Miners held their annual end-of-the-year athletic awards banquet, "Dinner with the Miners," on Wednesday night.

 Bob Stull's initial strategic plan resulted in unprecedented growth and achievement for UTEP Athletics.
-Phase two of his strategic plan -- which is currently being implemented -- is designed to take the Miners to even greater levels of excellence.
+His latest strategic plan -- which is currently being implemented -- is designed to take the Miners to even greater levels of excellence.

 UTEP's football coach from 1986-88, Stull took over as the school's Director of Athletics in 1998.
 His return has produced a myriad of accomplishments, most notably:

-The men's basketball program reaching postseason play in seven of the last nine seasons, including the NCAA Tournament in 2004, 2005 and 2010
+The men's basketball program reaching postseason play in seven of the last 10 seasons, including the NCAA Tournament in 2004, 2005 and 2010

 The women's basketball team posting 28 wins during the 2007-08 season and 29 during the 2011-12 campaign, making NCAA Tournament appearances both years and capturing 2012 Conference USA regular season and tournament titles